carbonfact/lea/README.md

 The `<user>` is determined automatically from the [login name](https://docs.python.org/3/library/getpass.html#getpass.getuser).
 It can be overriden by setting the `LEA_USERNAME` environment variable.

-#### Select which views to run
+### Selecting scripts

-A single view can be run:
+A single script can be run:

 ```sh
 lea run --select core.users
 ```

-Several views can be run:
+Several scripts can be run:

 ```sh
 lea run --select core.users --select core.orders